Know Who You're Dealing With: Types of Insurance Adjusters

 - Don't rush.
 Patience is leverage.
 Quick settlements almost always favor the insurer.

 - Escalate if necessary.
-If negotiations stall, file a formal complaint with your state's Department of Insurance, request an appraisal (many policies include an appraisal clause for disputed amounts), or consult a public adjuster or insurance attorney.
+If negotiations stall, file a formal complaint with your state's Department of Insurance, invoke your policy's appraisal clause for disputed amounts, or consult a public adjuster or insurance attorney.

 Red Flags That Your Claim Is Being Undervalued